hoky1227/TransformRec/README.md

 # Transformer_based-recommendation
-Using BERT for recommendation with NLP for making dependency by product name.
+Using Transformers for recommendation with NLP for making dependency by product name.